NicGyver1/NicGyver1.github.io/_pages/about_chester.md

 ---
-permalink: /about/
+permalink	: /about_chester/
-layout: single
+layout		: single
-title: "About Me"
-toc: true
-toc_sticky: true
+title		: "About Chester"
+excerpt		: "Chester is the best pup." toc		: true toc_sticky	: true
 ---

 # TL;DR
-My name is Nicholas Piercy.
+My *OG* doggo is Chester.
-* I am insatiably curious.
+* He is *THE* best doggo.
 * I am a problem solver.
 * I am a welder.
 * I am a diver.